ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 unauthorized voluminous interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ dvol push someone.else@somewhere.else/theirproject/their_thing
 Permission denied.
-You must own the thing or the owner must make you a collaborator on the thing.
+You must own the thing or the owner must make you a collaborator on the thing. <link to docs on collaborators>
 $

 local volume interactions